17.4.2024

 PIAZZA DELLA SIGNORIA

-Among the most famous artworks are the statue of Grand Duke Cosimo I de’ Medici on his horse, a replica of Michelangelo’s David (the original can be admired in the Galleria dell'Accademia), and the imposing Neptune Fountain.
-These sculptures lend a unique atmosphere to Piazza della Signoria, making it an essential stop on any trip to Florence.
+Among the most famous artworks are the statue of Grand Duke Cosimo I de' Medici on horseback, a copy of Michelangelo’s David (the original is in the Galleria dell'Accademia), and the large Neptune Fountain.
+These sculptures make Piazza della Signoria a special and important place that you shouldn’t miss during your visit to Florence.

 5. PALAZZO PITTI